top of page

 The Time-Consuming Process of Alterations

 Alterations involve more than just sewing a hem or taking in a seam.
-For brides to be knowing the cost of alterations, it helps to understand the detailed steps involved:
+For brides-to-be, understanding the cost of alterations helps to grasp the detailed steps involved:

 Each of these steps adds to the time and skill required, which is why alterations cost more than many expect.